Blood is blood is blood, right?

 The Spleen – Provides Ku Qi (Qi of Grain) basis of Blood from our food and drink.
 My students called it the Blood batter–the basis for your Blood.
-You simply cannot build Blood if you do not eat food (yes, there are those), do not eat quality food or have problems digesting it.
+You simply cannot build Blood if you do not eat food, do not eat quality food or have problems digesting it.
 I’ve seen a significant increase in Blood deficiency and anemia over the years due to extremely compromised digestive systems and people’s relationships to food, especially inappropriate fasting or radical dietary changes.

 The Lungs – Provides refined Qi of air (Ta Qi) to mingle with Ku Qi and create Nutrient Qi.